1mbuchi/WK1CodeChallenge/README.md

 # SPEED DETECTOR

-This is a simple JavaScript program that calculates demerit points based on the speed of a car.
+This is a JavaScript program that calculates demerit points based on the speed of a car.
 # Function
 >Determines wheather the drivers speed is within the speed limit or if demerit points should be assigned.

+# GRADE GENERATOR
+This is a Javascript programme that allows a user ro input grades of students.
+Considers the grade range
+# Functions
+>Grade input

 # Licence
 MIT